eclipse-pass/pass-documentation/developer-documentation/pass-docker/README.md

 The default is 8080.
 This can be used to make 9080 support https by setting it to 4443 in the docker compose environment.
 One way to do this is by adding
 `IDP_INTERNAL_PORT=4443` to the docker compose command.
 Note that `-e` should not be used because it is for container environment variables.

-This service is intended for testing only.

 ### `ldap`

 This service runs the 389 Directory Server which is a LDAP server.
 It is used by the IDP as a source of information on users.
-The users in ` ldap/pass.ldif` are loaded on startup.

-This service is intended for testing only.
+The users in ` ldap/pass.ldif` are loaded on startup.This service is intended for testing only.

 ### [`pass-core`](https://github.com/eclipse-pass/pass-core)

 Repository: https://github.com/eclipse-pass/pass-core
 Package: https://github.com/orgs/eclipse-pass/packages/container/package/pass-core-main

 Presents a JSON:API window to the backend from behind the authentication layer.
-Swagger is not yet hooked up so is unreachable.
-Provides data and web APIs to the application.

-Support SAML and HTTP basic authentication.
+Swagger is not currently implemented and as a result it is currently unreachable.
+This service provides data and web APIs to the application.
+This service supports SAML and HTTP basic authentication.

-Environment variables:
+#### Environment variables

 * `PASS_CORE_BASE_URL=http://localhost:8080` : Used when generating JSON API relationship links.
 Needs to be absolute and must change to match deployment environment
 * `PASS_CORE_POSTGRES_PORT=5432`